-Everyone’s thinking it – why on earth does the mortgage process take so long?
+First-time homebuyers often have this question – why does the mortgage process take so long?
 With the typical time of application to closing averaging 45-60 days, we understand why people are so curious.

 The shortest answer we can give you is that it takes so long because it’s the biggest purchase you’ll ever make and there are many necessary checks and balances that go into ensuring it is a sensible purchase.

-If that answer doesn’t quite satisfy your curiosity, we’ll explain more in depth below.
+If that answer doesn’t quite satisfy your curiosity, keep reading for a more in-depth explanation.